tryfabric/memorable-milestones/README.md

 # Memorable Milestones
 🍎🚲☕️🦆🥚🥏🍇🐴🦞🗺🍊🦔☀️🎾☂️🍉

-Opinionated GitHub Actions that puts your milestones on auto-pilot, using memorable emoji names.
+An opinionated GitHub Action that puts your milestones on auto-pilot, using memorable emoji names.

 **You won't have to create or close milestones again.**